tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 For example, an element corresponding to an insertion operation has, apart from a key and a value, an extra byte with an operation code (“REPLACE” in the image above).
-An element representing the deletion operation contains a key (since storing a value is unnecessary) and the corresponding operation code—“DELETE.”
+An element representing the deletion operation contains a key (since storing a value is unnecessary) and the corresponding operation code—“DELETE”.
 Also, each LSM tree element has a log sequence number (LSN), which is the value of a monotonically increasing sequence that uniquely identifies each operation.
 The whole tree is first ordered by key in ascending order, and then, within a